 Disclosure: This post contains affiliate links, I will get a commission if you decide to make a purchase through any of my links, at no cost to you.
 Please read my disclosure for more info.

 This article was written by Tania Bhattacharya on behalf of Sherley Altidor.

-The American Psychological Association tried to find an answer through a survey it conducted in 2017.
+The American Psychological Association tried to find an answer through a survey that it conducted in 2017.
 The survey cited various factors including work, personal finance, and the socio-political makeup of America as the most disturbing triggers for stress.
-While 14 percent of the responders resort to unhealthy practices such as smoking for dealing with stress, 53 percent said they exercise or participate in physical activities in an attempt to cope with stress.
+While 14 percent of the responders resort to unhealthy practices such as smoking for dealing with stress, 53 percent said that they exercise or participate in physical activities in an attempt to cope with stress.
 Other alternatives that most people are turning to as stress busters include listening to music (47 percent), praying (29 percent), and meditating or yoga (12 percent).

 Articles you may enjoy:

 Want to know how I created my pinnable image for Pinterest…..click below!